The Bogomolov multiplier of finite simple groups: Proofs

 We can now finish the proof of the theorem.
 Let $\gamma$ be a nonzero element of $B_0(G)$.
 Using the isomorphism (\ref{eq:semi}), we can represent $\gamma$ as a pair $(\gamma_1, \gamma_2)$ where $\gamma_1\in \M(L)$, $\gamma_2\in \M(\Out (L))$.
 Restricting to the bicyclic subgroups of $G$, we see that $\gamma_1\in B_0(L)$, $\gamma_2\in B_0(\Out (L))$, and the result follows from Theorem \ref{quasi} and Lemma \ref{out}. \end{proof}

-{\it Acknowledgements}.
-The author's research was supported in part by the Minerva Foundation through the Emmy Noether Research Institute of Mathematics, by the Israel Academy of Sciences grant 1178/06, and by a grant from the Ministry of Science, Culture and Sport, Israel, and the Russian Foundation for Basic Research, the Russian Federation.
-This paper was written during the visit to the MPIM (Bonn) in August--September 2007.
+{\bf Acknowledgements}.
+The author's research was supported in part by the Minerva Foundation through the Emmy Noether Research Institute of Mathematics, the Israel Academy of Sciences grant 1178/06, and a grant from the Ministry of Science, Culture and Sport (Israel) and the Russian Foundation for Basic Research (the Russian Federation).
+This paper was mainly written during the visit to the MPIM (Bonn) in August--September 2007 and completed during the visit to ENS (Paris) in April--May 2008.
 The support of these institutions is highly appreciated.

+My special thanks are due to O.~Gabber who noticed a gap in an earlier version of the paper and helped to fill it.
+I am also grateful to M.~Conder, D.~Holt and A.~Hulpke for providing representations of $PSL(3,4)$ necessary for MAGMA computations, and to N. A. Vavilov for useful correspondence.